Stefanistkuhl/obsidianschule/2.Klasse/English/😶‍🌫️Ehngtiger.md

 Thanks for brining up the topic, Kantar!
 I have read your post about Gen Z and I mostly agree with you.

 To begin with, I agree that Gen Z is more money conscious.
 This is shown through product reviews, which previously either didn't exist or were very hard to find.
-However, I find it very concerning that we favour renting over owning, which has lead to the plague of needing a subscription for everything.
+However, I find it very concerning that we favour renting over owning, which has led to the plague of needing a subscription for everything online.